jbbahk2/jbbahk2.github.io/README.md

 Now go to "<your_github_id>.github.io" to check your website

 It might take some time for your website to be updated after you make any changes in your repository (less than 5 minutes usually)

+Note that there is a fancier way to build a website: https://jekyllrb.com